• Art Magazine

 Necklace “Lotus” in the style of Pharaonic Egypt – Gold-plated with onyx pearls

-Statement pieces that mirrors identity
+Statement pieces that reflect identity

 Statement jewelry helps people express themselves.
 Simple designs suggest elegance, while imposing pieces demonstrate self-confidence.
 Vintage-inspired necklaces hint at a nostalgic heart, and geometric patterns appeal to modern tastes.